lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-effective-meetings.md

 The purpose of a ceremony is to disseminate information, e.g. all-hands, stand-ups and alignment meetings.
-Good ceremonies call upon the right audience, have content that is relevant for everyone, and keep everyone engaged throughout.
+Good ceremonies call upon the right audience and then keep everyone engaged throughout.

 Ceremonies are best held sparingly because nothing actually gets done in them.
-For the organisation with too many ceremonies, Peopleware suggests introducing more focused conversation, e.g. via one-on-ones, and creating open spaces for unstructured interaction where information can disseminate naturally.
+For the organisation with too many ceremonies, Peopleware suggests introducing more focused conversation, e.g. one-on-ones, and creating opportunities for unstructured interaction, e.g. through open spaces, so that information can disseminate naturally.

 ### The working meeting